lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 -->

 At [LunaSec](https://github.com/lunasec-io/lunasec), our system is made up of a lot of parts.
-Servers we deploy, servers that our users deploy, web apps, npm modules, Go binaries, these docs...
+Servers we deploy, servers that our users deploy, web apps, NPM modules, Go binaries, these docs...
 You get the picture.

 Using a monorepo with Lerna for our entire project has been an absolute lifesaver, especially for local dev, but getting CI to a place we're happy with has been a months long effort.